The Prince-Bishopric of Basel after 1813

 The Helvetic Republic and Nidwalden

 In January 1798, French troops invaded the Swiss Confederation (Eidgenossenschaft).
-The territory of the Prince-Bishopic Basel had already been confiscated in 1792 and 1797.
+The territory of the Prince-Bishopric Basel had already been confiscated in 1792 and 1797.
 The Swiss cantons and cities capitulated.
 On 6 April 1798, the (French) Directorium proclaimed the Helvetic Constitution of the new unitary republic: Art.
 1: The Helvetic Republic is an indivisible state. … Read more » “The Helvetic Republic and Nidwalden”

 Geneva’s Choice in 1815